 2. The Lift

 Listeners’ nerves are immediately put on edge with Victorias Lift’s eerie opening piano music and the creepy child’s laugh of lead character, Victoria.
-The show itself is difficult to describe but it’s a sort of Twilight zone set audio drama, where it’s guaranteed you won’t want to take a ride in the elevator.
+The podcast itself is difficult to describe but it’s a sort of Twilight zone set audio drama, where it’s guaranteed you won’t want to take a ride in the elevator.

 👻 Episode pick: What are Jelly Babies?

 Love watching old horror films?
 Why not try a suspense-filled vintage radio drama from, Old Time Radio Mystery, Suspense & Horror?
-The show format is this: a short introduction to a classic play from the golden era of radio, it’s then played in full, followed by a brief critique from host Dakoda Black.
+The podcast format is this: a short introduction to a classic play from the golden era of radio, it’s then played in full, followed by a brief critique from host Dakoda Black.

 👻 Episode pick: Hanson’s Ghost